Yakutat, Alaska: Geography

-Yakutat borders the Gulf of Alaska to the west, Chugach Census Area, Alaska to the northwest, Hoonah-Angoon Census Area, Alaska to the southeast, Stikine Region, British Columbia to the northeast-east, and Yukon Territory to the north.
+Yakutat borders the Gulf of Alaska to the west, Chugach Census Area, Alaska to the northwest, Hoonah-Angoon Census Area, Alaska to the southeast, Stikine Region, British Columbia to the northeast-east, and both the Yukon Territory and Copper River Census Area, Alaska to the north.

 The borough contains part of the protected areas of Chugach National Forest, Glacier Bay National Park, Glacier Bay Wilderness, Tongass National Forest, Wrangell-St. Elias National Park and Preserve, Wrangell-Saint Elias Wilderness, and the Russell Fjord Wilderness.

 A unique feature in the borough is Hubbard Glacier, North America's largest tidewater glacier.
 In 1986 and 2002, the glacier blocked the entrance to Russell Fjord.
 The resulting Russell Lake rose 83 ft and 61 ft until the glacial dam failed.
 If Russell Lake rises to 135 ft, the water will spill over a pass and flow into the Situk River.
 That would have a major impact on a world-class fishery.
 Yakutat would not be affected unless the glacier advances to the townsite, which could take a thousand years.
 The area's vegetation indicates that water was flowing over the pass until about 1860.